 Come on a magical hot air balloon flight over Melbourne - one of the few cities in the world that you can soar above in a hot air balloon!
 Admire Melbourne's city skyline at early dawn as your balloon flies for approximately one hour and then toast your good fortune with an optional champagne breakfast.

-Melbourne & Victoria - Melbourne (Chapter)
+Melbourne & Victoria - The Murray River & Around (Chapter)